hacs/documentation/documentation/developer/documentation.md

 You have now started a local webserver that hosts the documentation on http://localhost:3000

-That server will reload if you do changes to the documentation so you can live see how the changes look.
+That server will reload if you do changes to the documentation so you can see live , how the changes look.

-When you are happy with the result, push the changes to your fork and create a PR to have it merged to the HACS base.
+When you are happy with the result, push the changes to your fork and create a PR(pull request) to have it merged to the HACS base.

 ## Contents